Expertise

 • Modelling and simulation of future funding or financing options in statutory health insurance and social long-term care insurance

-System design & strategy development
+System design and strategy development

-• including in the areas of prevention, user/patient orientation and innovation & digitalisation.
+• Strategic solutions and recommendations for action for care systems, including in the areas of prevention, user/patient orientation and innovation and digitalisation

 Our work on this topic